 Each year, Brown offers close to 90 special seminars just for first-year students.
-These seminars enroll a maximum of twenty students each and are taught by Brown faculty in all areas of the curriculum, from anthropology to physics to literary arts.
+These seminars enroll a maximum of nineteen students each and are taught by Brown faculty in all areas of the curriculum, from anthropology to physics to literary arts.
 Students receive regular feedback on the work they produce for first-year seminars, and seminar faculty often serve as informal mentors for their students long after the class has ended.

 Students enroll in first-year seminars by lottery the summer before they arrive at Brown.
 During shopping period in the fall and spring semesters, a list of first-year seminars with openings is posted in ASK.
 First-year students may add these seminars to their course registration on a first-come, first-served basis.

 Faculty with an interest in offering a first-year seminar might be eligible for course development funds depending on the topic of the course (information about developing a first-year seminar is also available on this site).